Whistleblowing: Attitudes toward whistleblowers

 Mordechai Vanunu spent 18 years in prison, including more than 11 in solitary confinement.

 Whistleblowers are seen by some as selfless martyrs for public interest and organizational accountability; others view them as "traitors" or "defectors".
 Some even accuse them of solely pursuing personal glory and fame, or view their behavior as motivated by greed in qui tam cases.
-Culturally it still has connotations of betrayal, from 'snitching' at one level to 'denunciations' at the other.
+Culturally, it still has connotations of betrayal, from "snitching" at one level to "denunciations" at the other.
 Speaking out is difficult, especially in a culture where this is not promoted or even actively discouraged.
 Some academics (such as Thomas Faunce) feel that whistleblowers should at least be entitled to a rebuttable presumption that they are attempting to apply ethical principles in the face of obstacles and that whistleblowing would be more respected in governance systems if it had a firmer academic basis in virtue ethics.

-It is likely that many people do not even consider whistleblowing not only because of fear of retaliation but also because of fear of losing relationships both at and outside work.
+Likely, many people do not even consider whistleblowing, not only because of fear of retaliation but also because of fear of losing relationships both at and outside work.
+According to 2025 Misconduct Research conducted by HR case management company HR Acuity, 22% of employees who witnessed or experienced misconduct stayed silent.
+46% of employees who did not report cited fear of retaliation.
+This appears to be a realistic concern; less than half (46%) of employees were monitored for retaliation post-investigation.

 Persecution of whistleblowers has become a serious issue in many parts of the world:

-Employees in academia, business or government might become aware of serious risks to health and the environment, but internal policies might pose threats of retaliation to those who report these early warnings.
-Private company employees in particular might be at risk of being fired, demoted, denied raises and so on for bringing environmental risks to the attention of appropriate authorities.
+Employees in academia, business, or government might become aware of serious risks to health and the environment, but internal policies might pose threats of retaliation to those who report these early warnings.
+Private company employees in particular might be at risk of being fired, demoted, denied raises, and so on for bringing environmental risks to the attention of appropriate authorities.
 Government employees could be at a similar risk for bringing threats to health or the environment to public attention, although perhaps this is less likely.

 There are examples of "early warning scientists" being harassed for bringing inconvenient truths about impending harm to the notice of the public and authorities.
 There have also been cases of young scientists being discouraged from entering controversial scientific fields for fear of harassment.

-In order to help whistleblowers, private organizations have formed whistleblower legal defense funds or support groups.
-Examples include the National Whistleblower Center in the United States and Whistleblowers UK and Public Concern at Work (PCaW) in the United Kingdom.
+To help whistleblowers, private organizations have formed whistleblower legal defense funds or support groups.
+Examples include the National Whistleblower Center in the United States and Whistleblowers UK.
 Depending on the circumstances, it is not uncommon for whistleblowers to be ostracized by their coworkers, discriminated against by future potential employers, or even fired from their organization.
-A campaign directed at whistleblowers with the goal of eliminating them from the organization is referred to as mobbing.
+A campaign directed at whistleblowers to eliminate them from the organization is referred to as mobbing.
 It is an extreme form of workplace bullying wherein the group is set against the targeted individual.